xenharmonic-devs/sonic-weave/documentation/dsl.md

 ## Scale title

-A string that is not attached to an interval becomes the title of the scale visible on export.
+A string of characters that is not attached to an interval becomes the title of the scale visible on export.

 ```c
 "Subharmonics 10 through 5"